alibaba/freeline/README.md

 ## Limitations
 - Sync incremental resource pack to the device first time may be a bit slow
-- Annotation is not supported currently, such as ButterKnife etc.
 - Removing res/values is not supported, which may cause aapt exception

 ## Contributing